Digital Asset Management Glossaries And The Definition Of DAM

 - Marketing Resource Management (DAM systems being only a part thereof)

 The last one is disputable and while many see it as a DAM system for marketing people with some kind of on demand production facility for generating presentations, print etc, it also relates to a more conceptual brand/marketing activity where you view your brand as an intangible asset with an associated impact on the organisation’s overall value.

 Many have contemplated replacing the term Digital Asset Management with something else, especially with the unfortunate three letter acronym it carries around (which seems to be an on-going joke that successive generations never get bored of).
 Even with all the disadvantages I have described, I still think it’s the best description because the asset reference makes it clear that the process and objective of DAM is to add value to raw materials like digital files (or binary data if you want to get even more fundamental).
-Digital Asset Management is all about making media more useful and valuable to a wider cross section of end users – so the term still makes sense to me as that is the shared objective of everyone in the DAM, even if they do compete with each other to get the opportunity to do it.
+Digital Asset Management is all about making media more useful and valuable to a wider cross section of end users – so the term still makes sense to me as that is the shared objective of everyone involved in the DAM market.

 With all that said, I have to agree with Henrik that it’s about time the industry starting reaching some kind of proper consensus on terminology and a glossary would not be a bad start.